-But it's not just the tapas and sangria that draws foreigners to this beautiful part of the Mediterranean.
+But it's not just the Spanish food and sangria that draws foreigners to this beautiful part of the Mediterranean.
 Spain is actually a very popular choice for many looking to tie the knot and get married.

 One thing that many couples worry about is the weather.
 After all, who wants to have the most sacred of days ruined by a torrential downpour or gale-force winds?